spacecloud-io/space-docs/content/microservices/deployments/services-in-depth/whitelisting-services.md

 - **Project Id:** The project id of the service to be whitelisted
 - **Service Id:** The id of the service to be whitelisted

-Clearly, Space Cloud allows you to whitelist services from different projects.
+Space Cloud allows you to whitelist services from different projects.

 > **Whitelisting services from different projects works inside the same cluster only.**